perseas/Pyrseas/docs/dbextend.rst

 -W\, --password

-    Force dbenhance to prompt for a password before connecting to a database.
-If this option is not specified and password authentication is required, dbenhance will resort to libpq defaults, i.e., `password file
+    Force dbextend to prompt for a password before connecting to a database.
+If this option is not specified and password authentication is required, dbextend will resort to libpq defaults, i.e., `password file
     <http://www.postgresql.org/docs/current/static/libpq-pgpass.html>`_
     or `PGPASSWORD environment variable